aeyage/dotfiles/README.md

 [WIP]

 This repo contains the details of my personal setup on OS X/macOS for my future Mac's so that I wouldn't have to reinvent the wheel.
-It takes quite the effort to manually download and install stuff (tools, SDKs, configs, and everything in between) from scratch and might risk forgetting a component that pieces our machines together which could lead to a breakage.
+It takes quite the effort to manually download and install stuff—tools, SDKs, configs, and everything in between, from scratch and might risk forgetting a component that pieces our machines together which could lead to a breakage.

 >[!NOTE]
 > Best suited for casual/everyday use and dev.
 Power users and software/ML/data engineers will find this particularly useful.